 Attention!
 You can not renew your temporary licence numerous times without a valid reason.
 In such a case, we could refuse to renew your temporary licence and oblige you to request an agent licence.

-To obtain a licence in the following security activities, you must successfully complete the required training or have equivalent skills and knowledge.
+To obtain a licence in the following security activities, you must successfully complete the required Quebec security guard training or have equivalent skills and knowledge.

 You must successfully complete the training in private security guarding, for a minimum of 70 hours training.
-This training must be offered by a school board that provides you with a diploma and a transcript of your grades.
+This Quebec security guard training must be offered by a school board that provides you with a diploma and a transcript of your grades.

-The guarding training program includes three (3) courses that cover the following:
+The Quebec security guard training program includes three (3) courses that cover the following:

 - The security guard field and its functions, legislation as well as the standards of behaviour (30 hours)